 Items from the Library's Map Collecton, together with related reports and atlases can be consulted in the Map Room, located in the Purple Ground area of the Main Library.

 Electronic resources include DIGIMAP, which delivers downloadable Ordnance Survey maps and map data online.
 This service is only available to current students and staff of The University of Manchester.

-An online map collection is also available from The University of Manchester Library's Image Collections (LUNA).
+An online map collection is also available.
 This mostly comprises historical maps of Manchester.

 Finding and consulting maps